BenHerbst/idaesbasic/README.md

 ## Get started 🛫
 (1) Downloaad and install the app for windows or linux.

+_How do I do that?_

+**For Windows:**
+Download the .exe file at https://github.com/BenHerbst/idaesbasic/releases/tag/0.9.1.

+You maybe have to expand the "Assets" menu.

+Then Open the Explorer and go to "Downloads".
+There you should find the .exe if it got downloaded.
+If not, download the .exe again!

+Then, if downloaded and found in the Explorer, double click on it and an installer pops up.

+There you just have to follow the steps and Idaesbasic is ready to use!

 </br>
 (2) Click on "Projects" -> "Add project" and select a folder
 </br>